SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 After completing this step, the data will be loaded.
 This is the first step where you actually write code.
 It will hence provide another glimpse of the benefits TypeScript provides.

-> **REMARK**: whenever you completed a step in this tutorial and the result does not show up in the browser as expected, make sure you saved all changes!
-This sounds trivial, but is actually the most frequent cause for issues.
+> **Remark:** whenever you completed a step in this tutorial and the result does not show up in the browser as expected, make sure you saved all changes!
+This sounds trivial, but is actually the most frequent cause for issues.<br>
+Also make sure to edit the files below the `src` folder, not the generation results below `webapp`!

 1. In the file `src/Component.ts`, find the `public init() : void {...` method and insert the following lines after the `super.init();` call.
 To experience how code completion works and makes development more efficient, we recommend that you type this block of code manually as described below and keep an eye on the suggestions provided by your IDE!